signupsoftware/TEMP-Docs-FO/docs/user-manual/3-get-started/5-upgrade-information.md

 **Direct posting process**<br/>
 No invoice register, means that the data can be changed all the way until final posting and full support for pending invoice process which MS is targeting for all new features.<br/>
-Sales tax is not deducted until final posting although you can a use preliminary sales tax all the way until final posting.<br/>
+Sales tax is not deducted until final posting, although you can use the captured sales tax from the invoice all the way until final posting.<br/>
 No effect in GL/Submodules etc. for invoice and sales tax until final posting.<br/>

 **Market and Target group**<br/>